 I also really love a softer yolk.
-Not snotty soft, but hard enough to hold its shape, but still soft enough to dip a piece of toast into it.
-I know it’s possible to make those type of eggs in the Instant Pot, I just haven’t done it yet.
+Hard enough to hold its shape, but still soft enough to dip a piece of toast into.
+I know it’s possible to make those types of eggs in the Instant Pot, I just haven’t done it yet.
 But as soon as I do, I’ll be letting you know!

 Learn how to make Instant Pot Hard Boiled Eggs

 Follow this recipe and you’ll get perfect Instant Pot hard boiled eggs every time!
 They'll be easy to peel, perfectly cooked to hard boiled stage - ready for any recipe like deviled eggs, egg salad, cobb salad, etc!

 - 6 eggs

 - Place trivet in the bottom of the Instant Pot Insert.
 Place the eggs on the trivet and add 1 cup of water.

 - Place the toggle switch to the sealing position

 - Press "manual" and move the counter to 5 minutes.
 Let the pot come to pressure and cook.